Harley Saito

-Career
+Professional wrestling career

-Trained by Nancy Kumi at the JWP Joshi Puroresu Dojo, Sayori Saito mader her debut for JWP in 1986, adopting the name Halley, from Halley's comet.
+Trained by Nancy Kumi at the JWP Joshi Puroresu Dojo, Sayori Saito mader her debut for JWP in 1986, adopting the name Halley, from Halley's Comet.
 In March 1987, she wrestled a show for New Japan Pro-Wrestling, losing to Miss A. During that time, she changed her ring name to Harley, from Harley-Davidson motorcycles.
 She avenged the loss in April 1988 at the Ikki Kajiwara Memorial Show.
 In 1992, she went overseas to the United States, wrestling for the Ladies Professional Wrestling Association.
 While in the LPWA, she defeated Denise Storm in the finals of a tournament to determine the first LPWA Japanese Champion.
 She was the first and only champion, as the LPWA folded later that year.

 Upon returning to Japan, she joined the exodus from JWP to form Ladies Legend Pro-Wrestling.
 She would occasionally wrestle under the masked alter-ego, Karula.
 In November 1995, she won the LLPW Singles Championship, defeating Eagle Sawai.
 She would hold onto the title for nearly a year, before losing it back to Eagle Sawai in October 1996.
 In April 1995, she fought in a "UFC rules match" at event The Bridge of Dream, losing to Shinobu Kandori in 1:11 by ground and pound.
 In April 1999, she won the LLPW Six-Woman Tag Team Championship with Noriyo Tateno and Keiko Aono, defeating Eagle Sawai and her partners Shark Tsuchiya and Lioness Asuka.
 Four months later, she became a double champion, winning her second LLPW Singles title, defeating Shinobu Kandori.
 Her eight-month run as six-woman tag team champion ended, as she, Tateno, and Aono lost the titles to Rumi Kazama, Carol Midori, and Eagle Sawai.
 After that, she focused on her reign as Singles champion, which lasted nearly a year, before losing the title to Eagle Sawai in August 2000.